GolaraRFI/persian-embedding/README.md

   - FT2 = FastText (D = 50, min_count = 20, sg= 0)
   - FT3 = FastText (D = 100, min_count = 20, sg= 1)
   - FT4 = FastText (D = 100, min_count = 20, sg= 0)

+For train the models, type:
+'python embedding_train.py'
 ***
+## Evaluation
 I evaluated all models using Analogy test.
 In this evaluation, to calculate the similarity of the vectors, I have calculated the distance of the vectors using 4 methods.
 These 4 methods are as follows: